Lost on how to get your online directory business out of the depths of page 13 in search results?

 We require registration to import a demo because some may come with premium add-ons.

 If so, we will install them automatically.
-However, If you do not have a license, we will install the demo anyway but exclude any premium add-ons.
+However, if you do not have a license, we will install the demo anyway, but exclude any premium add-ons.

-Import Elementor Demo for restaurant directory
+Import Elementor Demo for the Restaurant Directory

 Now, you can import the Restaurant directory demo created for the Elementor Pro website builder.